canincarlos/LastCatStanding/README.md

 There is another glitch that I've noticed with Bootstap, and Tailwind as well; sometimes when setting parameters for varying screensizes, the setting will not display correctly, even though the code is written correctly. *More on this later.*

 Now for **what I don't like about Bootstrap** ...
-I've been using it since it was released ... and it feels clunky now (it feels like Legos, and I want Technics!).
+I've been using it since it was released ... and it feels clunky (it feels like Legos, and I want Technics!).
 The buttons and designs are wonderful, the aesthetic is pleasing, and the implementation is often fairly straight-forward.
 It's the centering of objects that always frustrates me; and exactly why I've been leaning more on Tailwind lately.
+(I like symmetry.)

 The *issue* with Tailwinds' method of centering, is that objects are centered both horizontally AND vertically; you cannot seem to choose one or the other.
 This means that more `<div>` tags are required to position all objects in the layout accordingly.
 These additional `<div>` tags enable sections to be quarantined, and aligned without affecting other aspects of the layout.